cvut/qtrvsim/README.md

 Decide location of interrupt service routine the first.
 The address of the common trap handler is defined by `mtvec` register and then PC is set to this address when exception or interrupt is accepted.

 Enable bit 16 in the machine Interrupt-Enable register (`mie`).
-Ensure that bit 3 (`mstatus.mie` - machine global interrupt-enable) of Machine Status register is set is set to one.
+Ensure that bit 3 (`mstatus.mie` - machine global interrupt-enable) of Machine Status register is set to one.

 Enable interrupt in the receiver status register (bit 1 of `SERP_RX_ST_REG`).